RomanistHere/Measureland/src/markdown/guides/en/write-a-guide.md

 Don't hesitate to be fun, alive - express yourself.
 Check other guides.
 We are going to place your article under your name/email (unless, you don't want to), Measuremen gonna love it!

 ### How to submit.
-There are basically three main ways:
+There are basically four main ways:

-- <a href="mailto:support@measureland.org" class="article__link">Send us an email</a> with a pdf or doc or link to an online service.
+- <TextLink href="mailto:support@measureland.org" text="Send us an email" /> with a pdf or doc or link to an online service.
 Please, don't copy-paste a plain text, it could be ruined.
-- Open a new issue in <a href="https://github.com/RomanistHere/Measureland/issues" class="article__link" target="_blank" rel="noopener">GitHub</a>.
+- Open a new issue in <TextLink href="https://github.com/RomanistHere/Measureland/issues" blank={true} text="GitHub" />.
 You'll need to have an account there.
-- Familiar with HTML or Markdown? <a href="https://github.com/RomanistHere/Measureland/tree/master/blog" class="article__link" target="_blank" rel="noopener">Our blog structure</a> is super easy to understand, you'll see.
+- Familiar with HTML or Markdown? <TextLink href="https://github.com/RomanistHere/Measureland/tree/master/src/markdown/guides/en" blank={true} text="Our guides structure" /> is super easy to understand, you'll see.
 Contribute!
+- Social networks: share your writing <TextLink href="https://discord.gg/mBgnBprBBb" blank={true} text="in Discord" /> or <TextLink href="https://t.me/+sw16jwDFfJxhZGVi" blank={true} text="Telegram" />

 ### Rewards.
 We are going to introduce a reward system later.
 Measuremen who found your article useful would be able to send their rewards to you, we also won't forget about your contribution!